Lakers at Clippers: 3 Things to Know (3/8/20)

-Here is what you need to know before the Lakers open up the 2019-20 season against the LA Clippers.
+Here is what you need to know before the Lakers’ early battle with the LA Clippers.

 Radio: 710 ESPN and 1330 Tu Liga

 Unis: White Association